destan/destan.github.io/_posts/2013-xx-xx-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 	<li>Why?
 Because there are trillions of compiling problems and the person you're talking to have no chance of guessing it.
 Since you have the error log in your compiler why don't you read and tell this?</li>
 </ul>
 </li>
-	<li>When reporting a not working program
+	<li>When reporting a not-working program
 <ul>
 	<li>This program is not working [Wrong]</li>
 	<li>I do this(click onto X button), I expect to happen bla bla(open an edit window) but instead happens this(but nothing shows up) [Better]</li>